parmes/parmes/solfec/theory/joints.rst

 Fixed direction
 ---------------

-Joint corresponding to the :ref:`FIX_DIRECTION` command is realized by defining
+Joint corresponding to the :ref:`FIX_DIRECTION <solfec-command-FIX_DIRECTION>` command is realized by defining

 .. math::